accessibility-luxembourg/accessibilite.public.lu/content/de/rapdf1/referentiel-technique.md

 ##### Special cases
 In these situations, the criterion does not apply:
-- graphic elements (or parts of graphic elements) that do not provide information or have an alternative, detailed description or identical information visible on the page ;
+- graphic elements (or parts of graphic elements) that do not provide information or have an alternative, detailed description or identical information visible on the page;
 - graphic element (or parts thereof) forming part of a logo or brand name of an organisation or company;
 - graphic elements (or parts of graphic elements) whose presentation is essential to the information conveyed (flags, logos, photos of people or scenes, screen captures, medical diagrams, heat maps, etc.).